My name is Adrian J. Hall

 Even though we earned $65,000 per year and had zero children, we were living so close to the edge…so paycheck-to-paycheck that we regularly counted down the hours until our direct deposit hit.
 We spent our mortgage payment money to buy groceries or gasoline.
 On the outside, we were fine, but we were teetering.

 In October of 2016, I started this website as a place to publicly declare that I was done “acting like I had it all together” and was officially getting it together.
 It only took a few posts on this website to realize that I wasn’t alone.

-Since then, I have helped over 4,000 people reach their financial goals (for free) by learning from my mistakes and utilizing my banking background to challenge each of us to criticize the way we think about money, as a society.
+Since then, I have helped thousands of people reach their financial goals by learning from my mistakes and utilizing my banking background to challenge each of us to criticize the way we think about money, as a society.

 Q: Why were you $50,000 in debt?